ToxicFrog/mo/README.md

 Note that this path modification only affects the path it stores the file under, *not* the original tags, which are left unaffected.
 It also *only* affects path elements read from tags; anything specified directly with `--library`, `--dir-name`, or `--file-name` is used exactly as is.

 It is *strongly* recommended that you perform a dry run without actually moving any files first, to make sure everything goes where you expect it to.
 This is the default behaviour.
-To actually move the files, use `--no-dry-run`.
+To actually move the files, use `--go`.

 [1] https://docs.python.org/2/library/functions.html#format